 Chamberlain Liftmaster Professional 1/2 hp

-Chamberlain garage doors openers are the retail versions of Liftmaster Professional garage door openers.
+Chamberlain garage doors openers are the retail versions of Liftmaster Professional Models.
 Chamberlain openers are sold in stores like Lowes and Home Depot.
 They are also rebranded as Craftsman and sold in Sears stores.
 Chamberlain offers many different models of chain, belt and screw drive openers.
 Often, my company is hired by homeowners to install Chamberlain openers, so I have some experience with the product.
 Below, I will outline what I like and dislike about Chamberlain openers.
 Hopefully, my input will help you to choose the right garage door opener for your application.
 If you found this page looking for remotes, parts or accessories we may be able to help you.
 We have a store that sells some replacement parts, and installation services.
 We also keep a good number of Chamberlain manuals on our site as a resource for people that already own them.

 Chamberlain Rail Systems

 The absolute worst thing about a Chamberlain garage door opener is the rail system.
 Chamberlain motors are not produced to provide the best possible motor with the longest life span.
 They are produced to fit into a small box and take up very little shelf space.
 Our company recently bought a Chamberlain opener and cracked open the box after one of our technicians complained that it took him 5 times as long to install a Chamberlain as it does a Liftmaster Professional.
 To our dismay, we found that the rail system was in 6 separate pieces and we had to take the time to assemble the chain and trolley system.
 It was a nightmare.